 The story on the bread bag remained unchanged until 2014 after Dahl had a well-publicized mental breakdown.
 He had to accept that—at least for Dave Dahl—there’s no “happily ever after”.
 But he finds great satisfaction in “fighting the good fight”, one day at a time.
 He believes that forgiveness of self and others is essential to inner peace and personal growth.
 But it’s only one of many lessons he’s come away with through all of his struggles—and triumphs.

 Dave: “‘Good Seed’ is much more than a killer bread recipe.
-Having been a ‘bad seed’ and destroying everything in my path as a troubled young man, I finally found the path of acceptance, humility and teachability.
-It gives me the courage to fall down 7 times and get up 8.”
+Having been a ‘bad seed’ and destroying everything in my way as a troubled young man, I finally found the path of acceptance, humility and teachability.
+This gives me the courage to fall down 7 times and get up 8.”